quonext/sphinx_quonext_theme/README.rst

 #.
 Install and update any bower dependencies.
 #.
 Run sphinx and build new docs.
 #.
-Watch for changes to the sass files and build css from the changes.
+Watch for changes to the sphinx-rtd-theme files and build css from the changes.
 #.
 Rebuild the sphinx docs anytime it notices a change to ``.rst``, ``.html``, ``.js``
    or ``.css`` files.